Trump effect? Italian teen sent back after detention at O'Hare

 “There’s nothing about what you’re telling me that would surprise me if it happened last year,” she said.

-“They looked through his phone and iPad as though he were a criminal,” said Williams, who lived in Italy off and on between 1976 and 2002 and was at one time married to Amoruso’s uncle.
+“They looked through his phone and iPad as though he were a criminal,” said Williams, who lived in Italy off and on between 1976 and 2002, and was at one time married to Amoruso’s great-uncle.

 Williams, who owns an Italian restaurant and café, said there was never any intention to have the teen work.